 There are four categories of online content licences: provision of predominant news and current affairs, provision of predominant entertainment content, provision of predominant education and religious content, and simulcasting licence.

-Sources: GSMA, Tanzania Communications Regulatory Authority (TCRA)
+Sources: Bank of Tanzania (BoT), Tanzania Communications Regulatory Authority (TCRA).

 According to the United Nations Conference on Trade and Development (UNCTAD), the United Nations (UN) body dealing with trade, investment, and development issues, Tanzania is…